Warwickshire Schools Library Service: Great School Libraries Project

 - Helps develop pupils' independent library skills and greater ownership of their library

 WSLS can help provide you with information about the different options available and what might best suit the needs of your school and your budget.
 For more information about different computerised systems please open the following link.

 Your SLS Fiction loan

 During the summer term we'll be busy putting together fiction loans for our subscribing schools.
-As part of the subscription package schools get to have a loan of fiction books to use in the school library for reading for pleasure and every year we swap half of this loan over to refresh the books.
-It's a really great, easy way to get new books into the school library.
-The loans vary depending on the size of the school - some loans are for 250 books, some are for 800 books!
+As part of the subscription package, schools receive a loan of fiction books to use in the school library for reading for pleasure.
+Every year we swap half of this loan, sending out new titles to refresh your school library.
+It is a really great and easy way to get new books into the school library.
+The loans vary depending on the size of the school and range from 250 books to 800 books.

-We have a great range of stock here at SLS, from old favourites to the latest bestsellers, and what is great about our loans is that you will get a really varied selection of books.
-We also provide recreational non fiction titles for those pupils who enjoy facts and hobbies a bit more than stories, poetry books and graphic novels.
+We have a great range of stock here at SLS, from old favourites to the latest bestsellers, and what is great about our loans is that you will receive a wide and varied selection of books.
+We also provide recreational non-fiction titles for those pupils who enjoy facts and hobbies.
 We have a selection of dual language titles and also a selection of books for reluctant readers so do make sure you let us know if you would like any of these.
 You are also welcome to visit us here at SLS and pick your own loan!

-If you would like to know more and make sure you are making the most of your fiction loan please do get in touch, we're happy to help!
+If you would like to know more and make sure you are making the most of your fiction loan please do get in touch, we are happy to help!